-SCHOOL IMMERSION MASTER OF ARTS IN TEACHING (SIMAT)
+SCHOOL IMMERSION MASTER OF ARTS IN TEACHING (SIMAT) ANNE ARUNDEL COUNTY/ HOWARD COUNTY (AACPS/HCPS) & BALTIMORE AREA COHORTS

-SIMAT is a full-time, twelve-month cohort program that begins every June and ends the following May.
-SIMAT currently works with Professional Development Schools (PDS) in Howard County and Baltimore City.
-A Professional Development School is a school that has entered into a formal partnership with the University.
-Interns can become eligible for certification in Early Childhood Education (pending approval), Elementary Education, ESOL, or Secondary Education in the disciplines of English, Spanish, French, social studies, mathematics, and four sciences (biology, chemistry, earth/space/environmental science, and physics).
+SIMAT is a full-time cohort program that begins every June (for the AACPS/HCPS cohort) or July (for the Baltimore Area cohort) and ends the following May.
+SIMAT works with Professional Development Schools (PDS) to help prepare new teachers and improve teaching and learning.
+Candidates can become eligible for certification in Early Childhood Education, Elementary Education, or Secondary Education in the disciplines of English, Spanish, French, social studies, mathematics, and four sciences (biology, chemistry, earth/space/environmental science, and physics).
 Successful candidates receive certification eligibility in their content area and the degree of Master of Arts in Teaching.